deqianzou/PingCAP-TaskQueue/README.md

 **TODO**

-*  Realize an available service which makes use of the queue.
+*  Implement an available service which utilizes the queue.
 *  Optimize the performance.
 *  Optimize unit test.